mesos/chronos/README.md

     * Number of times to repeat the job; put just 'R' to repeat forever
     * The start time of the job
     * The run interval
 * Epsilon: If Chronos misses the scheduled run time for any reason, it will still run the job if the time is within this interval.
+Epsilon must be formatted like an [ISO 8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
 * Owner: the email address of the person responsible for the job
 * Async: whether the job runs in the background